timothy-goldberg/timothy-goldberg/README.md

 - 👋 Hi, I’m Timothy Goldberg.
-I'm an Associate Professor of Mathematics at Lenoir-Rhyne University.
+I'm a Professor of Mathematics at Lenoir-Rhyne University.
 - 👀 I’m interested in mathematics, computing, pedagogy of above.
 - 🌱 I’m currently learning R and continuing to learn Python and SageMath.
 - 📫 timothy.goldberg@gmail.com